yujinred/A-Star-Search-on-TSP/README.md

 ### The Data Generator Mode

 This mode generates a list of number of nodes and the average node expanded for those many nodes.

+The returns 2 columns of data in the form of
+'Number of Nodes' 'Number of Nodes Expanded in the Search'

 Run these two commands from your shell.
 ```